 The Solomon Islands have a tropical climate with temperatures averaging 28 °C in coastal areas.
 May to November tends to be the drier time of the year with June to August being the coolest months of the year.
 The northwest monsoon season is from November to March, bringing with it warmer and wetter weather and occasional cyclones.
 The annual average amount of precipitation is around 3,000 mm, though locally places can get much wetter.

 Honiara International Airport (HIR), formerly known as Henderson Field, is located 10 kilometres out of the capital Honiara and is the main point of entry into the country.
 Solomon Airlines provides international connecting flights to Brisbane, Nadi (Fiji) and Port Moresby.

-Air Niugini flies to Nadi and Port Moresby, Air Pacific to Nadi and Port Vila (Vanuatu), Air Vanuatu to Port Vila and Virgin Australia to Brisbane.
+Air Niugini flies to Nadi and Port Moresby, Fiji Airways to Nadi and Port Vila (Vanuatu), Air Vanuatu to Port Vila and Virgin Australia to Brisbane.

 There is a departure tax at the airport of SI$40.
 Duty free limits are 250 grams of tobacco, 200 cigarettes, two litres of spirits and any other dutiable goods not exceeding SI$500.

 Cruise ships sometimes include the Solomon Islands on tours of the South Pacific.
 At the time of writing (June 09), Paradise Adventures is listing a trip including the Solomon Islands on its itinerary.

 If you are coming from Papua New Guinea, it is also possible to make your way by boat from the Bougainville province into the Solomon's Western Province.
 Also check with the authorities if it's legal to cross into any of the countries this way, as there have been reports of people that have been send back.